rmuraglia/umich_ds_cc_2017/README.md

 # Challenge description

-In this challenge, you will be provided with two sets of audio clips: one where the instrument being played in the clip is known, and one where the insturment being played is unknown.
+In this challenge, you will be provided with two sets of audio clips: one where the instrument being played in the clip is known, and one where the instrument being played is unknown.
 It is your task to predict, using a machine learning model, which instrument is being played in each of the unknown clips.

 # Evaluation criteria